 February 5-7, 2020 at The Culinary Institute of America, Napa Valley, California

 An Annual Gathering of Physicians, Registered Dietitian Nutritionists, Nurses, and Other Healthcare Professionals; Hospital, Insurance, and Other Healthcare Executives; and Healthcare Foodservice Directors and Executive Chefs.

 Meals served throughout the course are an intrinsic part of the curriculum.
 Attendees gather in this celebrated facility in one of the most magical landscapes in the United States to learn how to communicate concepts of healthy food selection and preparation to their patients and clients.

 Due to the interactive, hands-on nature of the program, space is very limited and early registration is highly recommended.

 How many doctors, nurses and other healthcare professionals truly understand the latest scientific evidence to distinguish "healthy" versus less healthy or unhealthy foods?
 How many know how best to successfully engage their patients to improve their dietary choices and practice mindful eating and lifestyle strategies?
 How many can serve as role models, coaches, and teachers to shift the way adults think about purchasing, preparing, and enjoying healthy and delicious foods?
-During this four-day conference, faculty members from Harvard Medical School, Harvard School of Public Health, and other leading institutions present the state-of-the-science on diet and nutrition.
+During this four-day conference, faculty members from Harvard T.H.
+Chan School of Public Health, Harvard Medical School, and other leading institutions present the state-of-the-science on diet and nutrition.

 These experts are joined by world class culinary educators from The Culinary Institute of America and beyond join these experts to lead demonstrations and hands-on teaching sessions (literally in the kitchen) for healthcare professionals who want to learn about selection, purchase, and preparation strategies and techniques for healthy foods and healthy cooking.
 Conference attendees not only are exposed to the latest systematic reviews of nutrition science, they also taste, prepare, and learn to teach others to enjoy a broad selection of foods that can reduce disease risk and, ideally, replace unhealthy habits throughout a lifetime.